 This includes all licenses, etc., that are active, expired, inactive, retired, delinquent etc. In addition to any physician assistant license/certification etc., this also pertains to any professional health license such as an EMT, nurse, pharmacist, etc.

 You will need to print off the verification form and contact the appropriate entities/states regarding their process.
 They may charge a fee for this service.
 They will need to complete the verification and mail it directly to our office.
+Many states use their own computer generated document, in lieu of our form, which is acceptable.

 We do not accept web verifications; the verification must come directly from the State in which you were licensed.